yearofmoo/AngularJS-Scope.SafeApply/README.md

 ## Testing

+You can run the tests for this plugin directly from the repository...

-Be sure to install testacular via NPM (NodeJS) with the following command:
+To get started, be sure to have testacular installed.
+Testacular can be installed via NPM (NodeJS) with the following command:

 ```bash
 # this will install testacular as a global binary on your system